tjanhvi/tjanhvi/README.md

 <br>

-- 🔭 I’m currently working as participant in a open Soucre Contribution Program LGSMOC'21
+- 🔭 I’m currently working as participant in a Open Soucre Contribution Program LGSMOC'21
 - 🌱 I’m currently pursuing B.tech CSE
 - 👯 I’m looking to collaborate on C++, Web Development and Python
 - 🤔 I’m looking for help with Data Science